PseudoDevs/IamGhost/FATAL3.md

-Last updated: 2024-04-02 15:57:46
+Last updated: 2024-04-02 15:59:10
-Random Quote: Patience is the companion of wisdom. - Augustine of Hippo
+Random Quote: If we learn to open our hearts, anyone, including the people who drive us crazy, can be our teacher. - Pema Chödrön